 It starts on Friday afternoon and finishes on Sunday afternoon

 How much does it cost?

 Our NDWs are free.
 The Society covers the cost of accommodation and meals, excluding drinks.

 How do I register to attend?

 Our Newly Diagnosed Weekends are very popular and there is often a waiting list.
-When you join The Haemophilia Society we will contact you to find out if you’d like to attend.
-You can also let us know that you’re interested by emailing firstname.lastname@example.org
+When you join The Haemophilia Society, we will contact you to find out if you’d like to attend.
+You can also let us know that you’re interested in attending by emailing firstname.lastname@example.org